keliankaz/recast/README.md

 In addition, the following synthetic catalogs were used in the experiments
 - `eq.catalogs.ETAS_SingleCatalog`: One long catalog produced by the ETAS model.
-- `eq.catalogs.ETAS_MultiCatalog`: Multiple short catalogs produces by the ETAS model.
+- `eq.catalogs.ETAS_MultiCatalog`: Multiple short catalogs produced by the ETAS model.